awsdocs/amazon-fsx-windows-user-guide/doc_source/manage-shadow-cpy.md

  You can delete your shadow copy configuration, including all existing shadow copies, along with the shadow copy schedule\.
 At the same time, you can release the shadow copy storage on the file system\.

 To do this, enter the `Remove-FsxShadowStorage` command in a remote PowerShell session on your file system\.
-For instructions on launching a remote PowerShell session on your file system, see [Using the Amazon FSx Remote PowerShell](#remote-pwrshell)\.
+For instructions on launching a remote PowerShell session on your file system, see [Getting Started with the Amazon FSx CLI for Remote Management on PowerShellGetting Started](remote-pwrshell.md)\.

 ```
 [fs-0123456789abcdef1]PS>Remove-FsxShadowStorage